 Point Arena Lighthouse, immediately south, is worth a tour.
 Climb the numerous steps to the top of this lighthouse.
-In the Visitor Center see the famed Fresnel lens that magnified light, reducing the shipwrecks along the coast.
+Moreover, in the Visitor Center, see the famed Fresnel lens that magnified light, reducing the shipwrecks along the coast.
 You can lodge for the night at Point Arena in the former lighthouse keepers’ cottages.

 Manchester State Beach Campgrounds is one of the best state beach camps along the coast.
 The 43 campsites locate you right in the dunes.
 There are also “environmental” campsites if you want to pack in your gear.